 - invites the Commission to initiate a debate on the long-term development of FRONTEX.
-This debate should include, as was envisaged in the Hague programme, the feasibility of the creation of a European system of border guards, - invites the EASO to develop methods to better identify those who are in need of international protection in mixed flows, and to cooperate with Frontex wherever possible, - considers that the evaluation of the Schengen area will continue to be of key importance and that it therefore should be improved by strengthening Frontex in this field.
+This debate should include, as was envisaged in the Hague programme, the feasibility of the creation of a European system of border guards, - invites the EASO to develop methods to better identify those who are in need of international protection in mixed flows, and to cooperate with Frontex wherever possible, - considers that the evaluation of the Schengen area will continue to be of key importance and that it therefore should be improved.